by Annie Laukaitis

 Microservices.

-Microservices are small services that perform a very specific task and are brought together to build an application.
-They are independently developed, updated, deployed and managed and each use different code.
+Microservices are small services that perform a specific task and come together to build an application.
+They are independently developed, updated, deployed, and managed — each using different code.

 API-first.

-APIs (application programming interface) are what make it possible to connect and communicate to deliver content between two or more applications or services — which means the application needs to be built with APIs at the forefront.
+APIs (application programming interface) are what make it possible to connect and communicate to deliver content between two or more applications or services — which means developers need to build the application with APIs at the forefront.

 Cloud-native.

-A cloud-native application leverages the full capabilities of the cloud and SaaS technology to manage, monitor and maintain the technology and license it through subscription services.
+A cloud-native application leverages the full capabilities of the cloud and SaaS technology to manage, monitor, and maintain the technology and licence it through subscription services.

 Headless.